Where to Stay in Kuantan

 Cherating — 30 km North

 Cherating is a separate village about 30 km north of Kuantan city, connected by taxi or bus.
 It has been a backpacker stop on the east coast circuit for decades and retains an easy-going character.
-Accommodation ranges from basic beach bungalows to a few mid-range chalets, most in the RM80–200 range.
+Accommodation ranges from basic beach bungalows to a few mid-range chalets, most in the MYR 80–200 range.

 The original Club Med in Malaysia operates just outside Cherating — not budget, but the all-inclusive format makes it a viable option for families who want a self-contained beach holiday without the logistics.
 Leatherback sea turtles nest at Rantau Abang, 55 km further north, between May and September.